-Term Definition Abuse physical abuse-the use of physical force against a child that results in harm to the child.
-Physically abusive behaviour includes shoving, hitting, slapping, shaking, throwing, punching, kicking, biting, burning, strangling and poisoning neglect-the failure by a parent or caregiver to provide a child (where they are in a position to do so) with the conditions that are culturally accepted as being essential for their physical and emotional development and wellbeing emotional abuse-refers to a parent or caregiver's inappropriate verbal or symbolic acts toward a child, or a pattern of failure over time to provide a child with adequate nonphysical nurture and emotional availability.
-Such acts have a high probability of damaging a child's self-esteem or social competence sexual abuse-the use of a child for sexual gratification by an adult or significantly older child or adolescent.
-Sexually abusive behaviours can include fondling genitals; masturbation; oral sex; vaginal or anal penetration by a penis, finger or any other object; fondling breasts; voyeurism; exhibitionism; and exposing the child to, or involving the child in, pornography ill-treatment-disciplining or correcting a child in an unreasonable and seriously inappropriate or improper manner; making excessive and/or degrading demands of a child; hostile use of force towards a child; and/or a pattern of hostile or unreasonable and seriously inappropriate degrading comments or behaviour towards a child Child A person who is under the age of 18 years.
-Child One or more of the following: exploitation committing or coercing another person to commit an act or acts of abuse against a child possessing, controlling, producing, distributing, obtaining or transmitting child exploitation material committing or coercing another person to commit an act or acts of grooming or online grooming using a minor for profit, labour, sexual gratification, or some other personal or financial Child An organisation in which child safety is embedded in planning, policy and practices and where Safe Organisation the voices of children and young people are valued and actioned.
-Child Principle-based outcome for child safe strategies Safe Standards People who deliver services, wholly or partly, to children as part of their paid or professional Mandatory Reporter work.
-This is regulated by the Children and Young Persons (Care and Protection) Act 1998.
-Mandatory Reporters are required by law to report suspected child abuse and neglect to government authorities.
-This includes, but is not limited to, professionals working in: health care; welfare; education; children's services; residential services; and, law enforcement.
+Term Definition

+Abuse

+Physical abuse-the use of physical force against a child that results in harm to the child.
+Physically abusive behaviour includes shoving, hitting, slapping, shaking, throwing, punching, kicking, biting, burning, strangling and poisoning.

+Neglect-the failure by a parent or caregiver to provide a child (where they are in a position to do so) with the conditions that are culturally accepted as being essential for their physical and emotional development and wellbeing.

+Emotional abuse-refers to a parent or caregiver's inappropriate verbal or symbolic acts toward a child, or a pattern of failure over time to provide a child with adequate non-physical nurture and emotional availability.
+Such acts have a high probability of damaging a child's self-esteem or social competence.

+Sexual abuse-the use of a child for sexual gratification by an adult or significantly older child or adolescent.
+Sexually abusive behaviours can include fondling genitals; masturbation; oral sex; vaginal or anal penetration by a penis, finger or any other object; fondling breasts; voyeurism; exhibitionism; and exposing the child to, or involving the child in, pornography.

+Ill-treatment-disciplining or correcting a child in an unreasonable and seriously inappropriate or improper manner; making excessive and/or degrading demands of a child; hostile use of force towards a child; and/or a pattern of hostile or unreasonable and seriously inappropriate degrading comments or behaviour towards a child.

+Adolescent

+A person who is over the age of 10 years but under the age of 19 years.

+Child

+A person who is under the age of 16 years.

+Child exploitation

+One or more of the following:

+- committing or coercing another person to commit an act or acts of abuse against a child - possessing, controlling, producing, distributing, obtaining or transmitting child exploitation material - committing or coercing another person to commit an act or acts of grooming or online grooming using a minor for profit, labour, sexual gratification, or some other personal or financial advantage.